-During the War of 1812, when the battle against HMS Java was over, the victorious Captain Bainbridge received the surrender of his opponent’s ship from the first lieutenant, Henry Ducie Chads.
-Captain Henry Lambert of Java was mortally wounded and died of his battle injuries a few days later.
-Java was too badly damaged to be saved and was therefore destroyed.
-Before her magazine was lit, the wounded and prisoners of war were put aboard Constitution, the dead were buried, and one vital piece of equipment was removed from Java and installed aboard “Old Ironsides” — Java‘s wheel.
-With that temporary wheel (it is unknown if Java‘s wheel was a single or double wheel) Constitution was safely sailed home to Boston, arriving on February 15, 1813.
+During the War of 1812, when the battle against HMS Java was over, Captain Bainbridge received the surrender of his opponent’s ship from the first lieutenant, Henry Ducie Chads, as Captain Henry Lambert lay mortally wounded below.
+Java was too badly damaged to be saved, and was therefore destroyed.
+Before her magazine was lit, the wounded and prisoners of war were put on board Constitution and the dead were buried at sea.
+Afterwards, the Java prisoners were left at St. Salvador, Brazil, and it was there that Lambert died and was buried.
+Constitution sailed for home, arriving in Boston on February 15, 1813.

 Between 1872 and 1877, Constitution underwent a lengthy rebuild at the Philadelphia Navy Yard.
 There is a story that, during this period, Constitution‘s wheel was removed and placed aboard USS Potomac, which had been sold to a ship breaker from New York.
 Potomac didn’t have a wheel, and Constitution‘s wheel, according to the story, was appropriated so Potomac could be steered to the breaker’s yard.
 Unfortunately, this story cannot be verified at this time with the extant Navy documentation.